chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Refactor!!!!!
-Uncluster the post app by making new app, likely with user models/forms/views?
+#) Add eduuser model to accounts app?
 #) Begin drawing/creating voting system
 #) 20 posts/page?
 #) Allow for comments on POST pages (using django-comments)
 #) Implement "search" feature
+#) Implement option to mark a post as spam
 #) Add dropdown to sort posts by various categories (need voting system)
 #) Create a more personalized user page?
-#) Set up email with SMTP server
+#) IN PRODUCTION - Set up email with SMTP server
+#) IN PRODUCTION - Add https protection
 #) TOFIX? - By default, user authorization is cAsE sEnSiTiVe (however user creation is not)
 #) TOFIX? - Same as above, but with /user/chiPPeRdrew/ link
-#) TOFIX? - New posts will display on last page opened, not current page (controlled by session request in views)
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login